anitatea/blog/content/blog/blog_4_plotly.md

         )
 ```

-Now were ready to build out the actual Dash app.
+Now we're ready to build the Dash app.

 ```python